Southern Leyte: Tourism

 Most international travelers visit Southern Leyte for reef diving and snorkeling, from just outside Maasin City, all the way around Sogod Bay via Padre Burgos.
 There are also an increasing number of non-divers who come to see the whale sharks between October and April.

 In recent years there has been a drive to promote tourism in the region.
-There is a new Zoo and Wildlife Park in Barangay Danao in Maasin City.
-Not far from Sogod is a zip line over the tallest bridge in the Philippines.
+There is a Zoo and Wildlife Park in Barangay Danao in Maasin.
+In Sogod, a zip line exists over the highest bridge in the Philippines.

 With this increase in numbers, there is a selection of new hotels along the coast.